 “Simple is helping to support team collaboration,” Bailey says.
 “The reduction in emails has been fantastic.
 Clients are using the Comments and Feedback buttons to mark up their changes in Simple.
 We’re not having to chase clients as much as we have previously.
 This allows us to spend more time producing campaigns.

 “We’ve had a reduction in turnaround times for proofs,” she adds.
 “We used to send them by email and they would get lost in people’s inboxes and sometimes we wouldn’t hear back from clients.
 Simple reminds people that we’re waiting on an approval before their project can move forward.
 Simple has helped send pieces of collateral to market quicker and launch campaigns on time, helping to secure their success.”

 CHF is using Simple to help manage marketing approvals.
 “We can see who’s approving what, when and how quickly, as well as who’s holding projects up,” Bailey says.
 “We can look at why approvals might be taking longer than expected, where the bottlenecks are, and how we can improve the process.”

 In all, CHF has experienced time-savings from using Simple to help manage its marketing operations, improving briefing, training, workflow, team collaboration, approvals and WIP management.

 Better planning is also allowing resources to be allocated more effectively, and on work that returns a benefit to the organisation, rather than losing time and hours searching for materials and chasing feedback.

 “Simple has helped improve our marketing operations and keeps all artwork, communication and approvals in one platform, benefiting the organisation,” Bailey says.

-To find out how Simple’s marketing operations platform can help your marketing team reduce complexity and be more effective, reach out to one of our consultants.
+To find out how Simple’s marketing resource management platform can help your marketing team reduce complexity and be more effective, reach out to one of our consultants.